schlarpc/wonkey2/README.md

 ## What is it?

-Personal file server hosted on AWS, specifically designed to interoperate with ShareX.
+Personal image host and file server on AWS, specifically designed to interoperate with ShareX.

 ## Features